ProgramCrafter/salsa-iwj-otter/docs/build.rst

  * Rustup (the Rust downloader/installer) - this is pretty safe
  * Rust itself - again, pretty safe
  * Otter itself - well, I wrote this; up to you.
- * 450 transitive dependencies of otter (from crates.io)
+ * 475 transitive dependencies of otter (from crates.io)
- * 50 transitive dependencies of bundle-sources
- * the transitive dependencies of resvg
  * a geckodriver binary directly from mozilla

 You will have trusted the integrity of the following: